 Owner Package Learnings

-While both prototypes were strongly preferred over the originals, pilot participants provided helpful insights on where we can further improve the design.
+While both prototypes were strongly preferred over the originals, pilot participants provided helpful insights pointing to ways we could further improve the design.
 For example, by carefully observing applicants and tenants working through our prototype materials, we learned that informational blocks longer than two sentences are frequently skipped and that document titles framed as questions often confuse tenants.

 PPL is a tax-exempt 501(c)(3)